Matthew Dorsett

-Matthew Herbert Dorsett (born August 23, 1973) was an American football cornerback in the National Football League.
-Dorsett signed as a free agent with the Green Bay Packers.
+Matthew Herbert Dorsett (born August 23, 1973) is an American former professional football player who was a cornerback for the Green Bay Packers of the National Football League (NFL).
+Dorsett signed as a free agent with the Packers.
 Dorsett was highly touted for his bump and run coverage abilities.
 Dorsett garnered the nickname "Baby Time" for his tenacious bump and run coverage.
-Dorsett was one of only two players in Green Bay history to make the 53 man roster as a free agent.